LeadSpend/api-v2/README.md

 "verified" or "unknown" result.

 To simplify parsing (*e.g.* for direct, MS-SQL bulk import ), *every* field will be quoted.

+Verbose output is also available for Batch but needs to be enabled.
+Please contact Support for enabling on your account.

 C-7.
 AUTOMATION
 --------------------